ahmadfajar/vue3-mdb-docs/docs/components/overlays/tooltip.md

 ---
-description: A component which is useful for conveying information when user hovers over an element.
+description: Tooltip is a component which is useful for conveying information when user hovers over an element.
 ---

 # Tooltip